-As the trend in services and supports became more recovery focused, mentoring and peer support services began to be highlighted and sought after.
-Our mentoring expertise was developed from the onset of the organization because the employees and volunteers are people who have personal experience with mental illness, developmental disabilities and/or addictions.
-In 2007, based on the organization’s history, growth, success and the need for continued expansion, we changed our name to Voice & Vision, Inc., which reflected our new corporate identity, mission, and expansion into offering mentoring services.
+As mental health and substance use services and supports became more recovery focused, mentoring and peer support services began to be highlighted and sought after.
+All BC-CST employees were people who have personal experience with mental illness, developmental disabilities, and/or addictions, so we were excited to expand into offering peer support services by implementing College Plus.
+Around the same time, staff began a peer support program at Norristown State Hospital through the “Campaign of Hope”, which continues today.
+In 2007, based on the organization’s history, growth, success, and the need for continued expansion, we changed our name to Voice & Vision, Inc., which reflected our new corporate identity, mission, and expansion.

-Today, Voice and Vision conducts surveys in Bucks and Chester Counties and offers peer mentoring and support services in both Bucks and Delaware Counties.
-Please see our Services and Mentoring links of the website for more information about our work.
+Please see our Services and Successes links of our website for more information about our history and work.
 Thank you.

 If you need help in any of these areas, contact us.
 We can help you find the help you need.

 You will always believe that everyone can achieve.